Home Insurance Rates by State: Most and Least Expensive States in 2026

 Reinsurance Costs

-Reinsurance, or insurance that insurers buy to protect themselves, has become more expensive after repeated catastrophic losses.
-Carriers in high-risk states depend heavily on reinsurance, and companies pass those costs directly to policyholders.
-Industry analysts estimate that in Florida, reinsurance now accounts for up to 40% of a homeowner's premium cost.
+Reinsurance (insurance that insurers buy to protect themselves financially) has become more expensive after repeated catastrophic losses.
+Carriers in high-risk states depend heavily on reinsurance and pass those costs directly to policyholders.
+Industry analysts estimate that in Florida, reinsurance accounts for up to 40% of a homeowner's premium.

 houseRebuild icon